maxblumenschein/ingest-script/README.md

 # Ingest

-This Python script moves image data from an input directory to an output directory based on filename, filetype, and metadata conformity.
-It generates derivative files in `.jpg` format for valid primary images.
+This Python script moves image data from an input directory to an output directory.
+Files are validated before movement based on filename, filetype and color profile conformity.
+Validated files are moved and personal metadata is written to them.
+The script generates derivative files in `.jpg` format for valid primary images.
+Invalid files are skipped.

 ---